 The decision may also affect all sectors of employment.
 Following the BBC’s recent accusations of discrimination about their gender pay gap, it is likely that big market players will be expected to reveal similar discrepancies.

-For more information contact our Leeds Employment Law team.
+For more information on the Equality Act 2010 or any of the other issues raised in this article, contact our Leeds Employment Law team.

 Posted on Oct 24th, 2017 by Lyons Davidson